skius/grabapl/grabapl/README.md

 - [ ] Shape query skipping marker: should work on ExpectShapeNode*Change*, i.e., if we have a skipping "visited" and an in-scope node with that marker on it, then the change shape query should not enter.
       (It would still have the node in scope though.)
+- [ ] Explicit input node parameters should have a "expected this abstract value, got this" error message.
+Actually all parameters.
+    - ==> need debug constraint

 # TODOs for handover/documentation:
 - [ ] Finish template client